-WEAVE MASTERS (carpets and rugs), DUPONT (synthetic grass), MARIE CLAIRE (rugs).
+Examples of Class 27 marks include WEAVE MASTERS (carpets and rugs), DUPONT (synthetic grass), and MARIE CLAIRE (rugs).

-You would NOT use Class 27 if you were registering wooden flooring (Class 19 - Building Materials).
+You would not use Class 27 if you were registering wooden flooring (which would be classified as Class 19 - Building Materials).

 If you are registering a mark that is currently being used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.

 In most cases, where the trademark is applied to the goods or the containers for the goods in Class 27 by means of labels, a label is an acceptable specimen.
 Shipping or mailing labels may be accepted if they are affixed to the goods or to the containers for the goods and if proper trademark usage is shown.
 They are not acceptable if the mark as shown is merely used as a trade name and not as a trademark.
 An example of this is the use of the term solely as a return address.

 Stamping a trademark on the goods, on the container, or on tags or labels attached to the goods or containers, is a proper method of trademark affixation.
 The trademark may be imprinted in the body of the goods, as with metal stamping; it may be applied by a rubber stamp; or it may be inked on by using a stencil or template.
 When a trademark is used in this manner, photographs or facsimiles showing the actual stamping or stenciling are acceptable as specimens.